Automation & AI

 The best opportunities are usually close to the work: enquiries, invoices, onboarding, reports, compliance and customer communication.

-New enquiry comes in, gets categorised, routed and followed up.
+New enquiry comes in, gets categorised, routed and followed up faster.

-Supplier invoice arrives, data is extracted and sent for approval.
+Supplier invoice arrives, data is extracted and sent for approval with less manual copying.

 Delivery process